ergoplatform/ergodocs/docs/uses/apps.md

-Ergo Blockchain is Layer 1 Protocol for powerful Decentralized Finance Contracts that builds advanced cryptographic features and radically new DeFi functionality on the rock-solid foundations laid by a decade of blockchain theory and development.
-The Proof of Work consensus algorithm and underlying UTxO model enable robust scalability and security.
+Ergo Blockchain is Layer 1 Protocol enabling powerful Decentralized Finance Contracts that build on advanced cryptographic features and radically new DeFi functionality ontop of the rock-solid foundations laid by a decade of blockchain theory and development.

 ## **Use** Cases **of Ergo**